OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/scratch/fax-processor/README.md

     - To address that, we copy the image(s) locally, before loading the page, from the script `fax.processor.sh`.
 - The same CORS error will be raised if the page is loaded from the file system (`file://`)
     - To address that, we start a small python http server.
 Then we can use `http://`.
-    - It could also be the `tiny-http-server`, from this project.
+    - It could also be the `tiny-http-server`, from this project, NodeJS, or whatever can act as an HTTP Server.

 ### Rotate, rescale
 This is done on the canvas(es) holding the reworked (colors changed) images, with regular CSS (through ES6).

 ## Current status
 Start the script `./fax.processor.sh`, and see for yourself.
+The script would:
+- Download the expected faxes on the local file system
+- Start a small HTTP Server
+- Open `process.faxes.html` in your default browser, showing the faxes, recolored, rescaled, rotated.

 ---